timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 ## Conclusion

-The example we were going through might not be very practical, but I hope it gives an overview of what hardware intrinsics are capable of.
+Indeed, the example we were going through is not very practical, but I hope it gives an overview of what hardware intrinsics are capable of.
 Since they are providing CPU specific functionality, we have to be aware of the hardware we run our code on.
 I guess you can see why the main rule of performance — always measure it — is especially important for intrinsics.

 You can check out the code from this post on GitHub: [HaystacksNeedlesAndHardwareIntrinsics](https://github.com/timiskhakov/HaystacksNeedlesAndHardwareIntrinsics).